-Does this mean you should go out and purchase dozens of these sets and store them for future sale?
+Does this mean you should go out and purchase dozens of these sets and store them for a future sale?
 Not necessarily.

 The UCS B-Wing Starfighter has taken quite a long time to see any dramatic increase in value, now at around a 50% increase three years out of retirement.
 This is primarily due to Lego selling it at a 50% discount shortly before its retirement.
 Similarly, the UCS Jedi Starfighter, now five years out of retirement, has yet to double in value.

 There are potential risks to investing in what is, for most people, just a toy.
 If, however, this is something you’d like to take more seriously, consider how much time and space you’d want to devote to Lego sets.
 Boxes take up a lot of room, and sets are worth the most when they’re still sealed in their original packaging.
 If this is something you’ll be looking at long-term, boxed Lego sets could easily occupy a bedroom, or multiple rooms.